pyguides

 Customising pickle with copyreg

-The copyreg module provides a way to customize how Python’s pickle module serializes and deserializes objects.
-When you register pickling functions with copyreg, pickle knows exactly how to handle your custom classes, making them portable across Python versions and implementations.
+The copyreg module gives you precise control over customising pickle behaviour for your classes.
+Rather than relying on pickle’s default object introspection, you register reducer functions that tell pickle exactly how to serialise and reconstruct each type.
+By registering pickling functions with copyreg, pickle knows exactly how to handle your custom classes, making them portable across Python versions and implementations.

 By default, pickle can serialize most Python objects by storing their __dict__.
 However, this approach has limitations: